jakshi/references-devops/software.md

 * CloudQuery is the open-source cloud asset inventory powered by SQL: https://docs.cloudquery.io/docs/intro
 * aws-es-proxy is a small web server application sitting between your HTTP client (browser, curl, etc...) and Amazon Elasticsearch service: https://github.com/abutaha/aws-es-proxy

+# Github

+* GitHub Apps to automate and improve your workflow - ProBot: https://probot.github.io/

 # Infrastructure as a code
 ## Terraform